jdcasey/enforce-managed-deps-rule/README.md

-## Managed-Dependencies Requirement Rule for `maven-enforcer-plugin`
+### Managed-Dependency Requirement for maven-enforcer-plugin

 This is a rule implementation for the Apache Maven Enforcer Plugin, version 1.0+.
 It simply checks that all dependencies in your POM have versions that were specified in a `<dependencyManagement>` section.